h2non/imaginary/README.md

   -mrelease <num>           OS memory release interval in seconds [default: 30] -cpus <num>               Number of used cpu cores.
-                            (default for current machine is 8 cores)
+                            (default for current machine is 8 cores) -log-level                Set log level for http-server.
+E.g: info,warning,error [default: info].
+                            Or can use the environment variable GOLANG_LOG=info.
 ```

 Start the server in a custom port: